""

 Other details

-The admission test will be administered in the online examination system Inspera.
-Applicants will receive a single-use username and password to access the admission test.
+The written admission test is in four parts: reading, listening, vocabulary, and grammar.
+It is taken in the electronic exam system Inspera.
+Applicants receive a one-time username and password to access the exam.

 A testing fee of ISK 15,000 will be charged.
 Payment will be made through the communication portal after applicants have been approved for the admission test.